MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 > [!NOTE]
 > If you are using an [Azure Quantum Credits](xref:microsoft.quantum.credits) plan, and not a billing plan, the quotas information maps to your allocated credits.
 In that case, the quota lists the total number of credits you have received.

+## Copilot
+Quantinuum’s H-Series Emulator offered in Copilot is a statevector based quantum emulator.
+This emulator uses a realistic physical noise model and generalized error parameters based on the typical performance of a System Model H1 quantum computer.
+The quantum simulation performed is the same as the System Model H1 Emulator but the classical circuit optimization routine is reduced to increase throughput.

+The full System Model H1 Emulator allows user to test and debug circuits design before running on hardware and is available even while the hardware is offline.
+More information on the full System Model H1 Emulator can be found [above](#system-model-h1-emulators) and in the System Model H1 Emulator Product Data Sheet found on the [System Model H1] page.

 [Quantinuum]: https://www.quantinuum.com
 [System Model H1]: https://www.quantinuum.com/hardware/h1
 [System Model H2]: https://www.quantinuum.com/hardware/h2